vbrazo/system-design-archives/README.md

 only need to worry about the map and reduce functions, as well as their inputs and outputs.
-All other concerns, including the parallelization of tasks and the fault-tolerance of the MapReduce job, are abstracted away and taken care of by the MapReduce implementation.
+All other concerns, including the parallelization of tasks and the fault-tolerance of the MapReduce job, are abstracted away and taken care or by the MapReduce implementation.

 ### Distributed File System

-A Distributed File System is an abstraction over a (usually large) cluster of machines that allows them to act like one large file system.
+A Distributed File System is an abstraction over a (usually large) cluster of machines that allow them to act like one large file system.
 The two most popular implementations of a DFS are the `Google File System` (GFS) and the `Hadoop Distributed File System` (HDFS).